-Entry Action Device group new Creates a new device group.
+Entry Action New device group Creates a new device group.
 Paste Inserts objects of the type Device group.
 Export XML all Exports the device group including all defined devices within the group.
 Import XML Imports objects of the type Device group.